 Teachers and students benefit when content is available in digital resources that work for their individual needs.
 With the Gale In Context suite, school communities find:

 - Efficiency.
-Integrate seamlessly into existing workflows, including learning management systems like Canvas, Schoology, and Google Classroom.
+Integrate social studies resources for teachers and students seamlessly into existing workflows, including learning management systems like Canvas, Schoology, and Google Classroom.
 Add to that the power of Google Workspace for Education and Microsoft 365 tools, which enable users to easily share, save, and download content—including highlights and notes.

 - Accessibility.
 Search for content by Lexile range, translate content into more than 50 languages, and view text using the OpenDyslexic font or a variety of readability tools.

 - Relevance.
 As standards and curricula change, your digital resources adapt to meet current and future goals.